landoskape/syd/docs/source/index.rst

 ===============================

 Syd is a Python library for creating interactive matplotlib visualizations with just a few lines of code.
-It allows you to make interactive GUIs for data science as easy as possible.
-No boilerplate, no complicated GUI management, just a few extra lines of code to define interactive components, and Syd will handle the rest.
+It allows you to make interactive GUIs for data science with ease and expediency.
+No boilerplate, no complicated GUI state management, just a few lines of code to define interactive components, and Syd will handle the rest.

 Example
 -------